Cross-Chain Bridge

 Overview

 The OHM token is available cross-chain!
-Olympus utilizes LayerZero, a messaging protocol, to send and receive native OHM on supported chains.
-Whereas most bridge architectures create a wrapped representation of a token, Olympus takes a different approach: OHM is burned on one chain, and minted on another chain.
-The minted OHM is native to that chain which makes it composable with every dApp.
+Olympus uses bridge infrastructure to send and receive native OHM on supported chains.
+Whereas most bridge architectures create a wrapped representation of a token, Olympus takes a different approach: OHM is burned or locked on the source chain, and minted or released on the destination chain.
+The resulting OHM is native to that chain which makes it composable with every dApp.

 How to bridge

-4. Enter amounts, approve and click Bridge.
-Note that neither Olympus nor LayerZero charge a fee for bridging.
-You only pay for gas and message passing fee.
+- Enter amounts, approve and click Bridge.
+Note that Olympus does not charge a fee for bridging.
+You only pay for gas and the message passing fee charged by the bridge infrastructure.

 Supported networks